Anthony-Davey/Project2-ETL/README.md

 - How does the number of companies worked impact attrition?

-- Are employees with relatively low precent salary hikes more likely to leave the organization?
+- Are employees with relatively low percent salary hikes more likely to leave the organization?

-- Are employees with relatively low precent salary hikes more likely to be dissatisfied at work?
+- Are employees with relatively low percent salary hikes more likely to be dissatisfied at work?

 ## Project Proposal